-Just because I can’t find the real thing very often, doesn’t mean that I can’t recreate the look though.
-I love incorporating the look of driftwood with furniture pieces and with my home decor accessories.
-Using real driftwood pieces can be awfully pricey though – if you can even find it.
-So, after lots of experimenting with different techniques, I’ve come up with an almost too-easy-to-be-true formula to get the look and you can use it on anything!
+Just because it’s pricey or I can’t find the real thing very often, doesn’t mean that I can’t get the look in my home though.
+If you know me at all, you know I’m all about budget decorating and using what you already have, so after lots of experimenting with different techniques, I’ve come up with an almost too-easy-to-be-true formula to get the look and you can use it on just about anything!

 I used it on two parts of the table setting for a summer dining room tablescape.
 Would you believe that the chargers under each place setting are plastic and used to be shiny gold?
 And that the piece of wood under the centerpiece is just a scrap of wood that we had lying around.
 You can’t see it very well, but I gave it the faux driftwood treatment as well.

 I get lots of questions about these candlesticks any time they make an appearance in a blog post.
 I bought them on clearance and they were originally painted red, green and yellow.
 Now that they look like driftwood, everyone wants to know where I found them!

 Using my shiny gold chargers as the example, let me show you just how easy my driftwood formula is!

 If the surface of your object is shiny, wipe it down with liquid sander/deglosser and allow it to dry.
 Liquid sander/deglosser can be found in the paint department of any big box home improvement store.